 You might notice after sewing a zip that the width of your panel has changed.
 The seam allowance you use (how close to the zipper teeth that you sew) affects how much fabric is taken up when sewing a zipper.

-The easiest way to make sure your panel maintains the same width (and is easier to design for when making your own patterns) is to sew directly down the middle of the zipper tape.
-But this might not always be possible if your sewing machine’s presser foot is too wide, or if you are using a zipper foot and want to sew closer to the teeth.
+The easiest way to make sure your panel maintains the same width (and is easier to design for when making your own patterns) is to sew directly down the middle of the half of the zipper tape you are working on.
+Is might not always be possible if your sewing machine’s presser foot is too wide, or if you are using a zipper foot and want to sew closer to the teeth.

-Some patterns may include a zipper seam allowance to account for extra fabric required to maintain a specific panel width when the item is sewn.
+Some of our patterns may include a zipper seam allowance to account for extra fabric required to maintain a specific panel width when the item is sewn.

 Assuming a #10 zip tape is 38 mm (1.5 inch) wide, divide by 4 (9.5 mm/ 3⁄8 inch) to get the seam allowance you need to sew along to maintain the same panel width without adding/removing fabric.